 For self-emplyoed individuals that have multiple businesses with PPP loans, you are capped at $20,833 in owner compensation replacement across all loans obtained by all businesses.
 For example, if you receive $15,000 in owner compensation from one business, you will only be able to receive $5,833 compensation from all other businesses you have an ownership stake in.

-Our article about the Owner Compensation Replacement breaks down some common questions about using it, including if it’s compatible with PUA (spoiler alert—it’s not).
+Our 4 minute guide about Owner Compensation Replacement breaks down some common questions about using it, including if it’s compatible with PUA (spoiler alert—it’s not).

 Applying for forgiveness